 There are a few precautions about safety and side effects that you should consider before eating raw cannabis leaves.

-The first precaution would be to ensure that you are purchasing your raw cannabis from a reliable, reputable source; otherwise, you might risk ingesting unwanted pesticides, fungicides, and other harmful microbes.
+The first precaution would be to ensure that you are sourcing your raw cannabis from a reliable, reputable source; otherwise, you might risk ingesting unwanted pesticides, fungicides, and other harmful microbes.

 Another precaution to consuming raw cannabis is the importance of cleaning the plant before consumption.